shanerbo/Sudoku-BackTracking/README.md

 # Sudoku-BackTracking
 ## Use Back Tracking to solve Sudoku.
 ### Why?
   I was asked to implement a Sudoku game in a interview.
-Back then, I had no idea about what Sudoku is and how to make a routine to solve Sudoku.
-But I believe that solving Sudoku is really worth to try.
-### How?
+I was unfimiliar with the Sudoku game and the implementation of it.
+This project aims to create a routine that solves Sudoku games.
+I believe there are lessons to be learned in implementing a Sudoku solver.
+### How does it work?
-  We can assign numbers to empty cells, before assigning numbers, we need to check if the number is valid to assign.
-We need to check if the number is nor present in current row, column and 3x3 square([sudoku rule](http://www.counton.org/sudoku/rules-of-sudoku.php)).
-If the number is good, we recursively to check if this assignment will lead to correct result.
-One thing needs to be mentioned that each Sudoku may have multiple solutions.
+  - Assign numbers to empty cells.
+  - Before assigning numbers, check if the number is valid to assign.
+  - Check if the number is not present in current row, column and 3x3 square([sudoku rule](http://www.counton.org/sudoku/rules-of-sudoku.php)).
+  - If the number is good, recursively check if this assignment will lead to correct result.
+  - One problem worth mentioning is that each Sudoku game may have multiple solutions.
 ### Big-O?
   O(n^m) where n is size of Sudoku (i.e.in classic Sudoku game, n is 9), m is blank cells.
 Also solving sudoku is NP-Hard problem.
 ### How to test it?